VIIC12/analyze-ngs-patch/README.md

-## README
+# README

-I use the FULL fw_barcode and rv_barcode sequence (with the N/C overlap) → ReadingFrame should then always be 1.
-The length between the barcodes is then exactly the original construct length.
+**Usage:** ./run_ngs.sh [-n Path to the reference sequence] File with samples **Example:** ./run_ngs.sh -n ref_seq.fasta samples.txt

+### <u>SampleFile</u>
-samples.txt should look like this: sample1,igl1_p4_S1,ATCACACGTTCCAGACTACGCTGCTAG,GAACTGACAACTATATGCGAGCTGAGA,301,25
+Your samples file should look like this: file_name,sample_name,fw_barcode,rv_barcode,length between barcodes,postion of patch
-sample2,igl1_p4_S2,ATCACACGTTCCAGACTACGCTGCTAG,GAACTGACAACTATATGCGAGCTGAGA,301,25

-The consecutive lines are understood as duplicates.
+sample1,igl1_p4,ATCACACGTTCCAGACTACGCTGCTAG,GAACTGACAACTATATGCGAGCTGAGA,301,25

+If you have several files (duplicates), you can simply add them to the front: file_name1,file_name2,...,sample_name,fw_barcode,rv_barcode,length between barcodes,postion of patch

+sample1,sample2,igl1_p4,ATCACACGTTCCAGACTACGCTGCTAG,GAACTGACAACTATATGCGAGCTGAGA,30125

+### <u>Plotting</u>
 The script plots the patch in the zoomed heatmap from 2 positions before and up to 5 positions after the start position.
-I might adjust that again.
+I will perhaps make this customizable again.

+---
+version = 1.1.0